Vietnam Veterans Against the War: Post-Vietnam War activities

 By 1973, US combat involvement in Vietnam ended.
 VVAW changed its emphasis to include advocating amnesty for draft resisters and dissenters.
-President Jimmy Carter eventually granted an amnesty in 1980.
+President Jimmy Carter eventually granted amnesty in 1980.

-VVAW members also worked to gain veterans' treatment and benefits for major Vietnam-related health conditions, namely, posttraumatic stress disorder and the effects of exposure to Agent Orange.
+VVAW members also worked to gain veterans' treatment and benefits for major Vietnam-related health conditions, namely, post-traumatic stress disorder and the effects of exposure to Agent Orange.

 As early as 1970, VVAW initiated "rap groups" to help veterans readjust: these were venues for veterans to discuss troubling aspects of the war, their disillusionment, and experiences after returning home.
 They gained the aid of prominent psychiatrists Dr. Robert Jay Lifton and Dr. Chaim F. Shatan to direct their sessions.
-VVAW's work contributed to "Post-Vietnam Syndrome" being recognized in 1980 as posttraumatic stress disorder by the American Psychiatric Association in its Diagnostic and Statistical Manual of Mental Disorders.
+VVAW's work contributed to "Post-Vietnam Syndrome" being recognized in 1980 as post-traumatic stress disorder by the American Psychiatric Association in its Diagnostic and Statistical Manual of Mental Disorders.
 Such discussion groups are often used in the VVAW "rap group" treatment methods are the basis for treating PTSD today.

+In 1976 VVAW/WSO made Still At War, a documentary on PTSD (PVS) and conditions at the VA.
+It includes discussions of the effects of the war on veterans, the impact of military records, Post Vietnam Syndrome and Post Vietnam Struggle.
+It was made by the Still At War film collective with assistance of The American Federation of Government Employees Local 1061, the American Veterans Movement, and patients of the Long Beach and Brentwood V.A. hospitals.

 In 1978 Maude de Victor, a Chicago Veterans Administration caseworker, noticed a pattern in cancers and other illnesses suffered by Vietnam veterans.
 She linked those illnesses with exposure to herbicides such as Agent Orange, and its dioxin contaminants.
 VVAW led veterans organizations in the struggle to force the government to test, treat and compensate the victims of those poisons.
 Congress mandated a study of Agent Orange in 1979.

 Veterans separately filed suit against the herbicide manufacturers, Dow Chemical and Monsanto, in 1982.
 Two years later the companies settled the suit for $180 million to compensate what at that time were more than 200,000 claimants.

 Mainstream veterans groups had tended to be suspicious of Vietnam veterans who protested against the war, regarding them as "crybabies and losers" in general.
 They particularly thought the VVAW members were unpatriotic and anti-American.
 Vietnam Veterans of America was not founded until 1978 by VVAW member Robert Muller.
 In 1990 the American Legion and VVA joined the cause of Vietnam veterans, filing suit against the government for having failed to conduct the study ordered by Congress in 1979.

 Several VVAW members moved on to prominent positions in society.
 In 1978 Bobby Muller co-founded the Vietnam Veterans of America.
 John Kerry was elected as Lt.
 Governor of Massachusetts in 1982, and as a US Senator in 1984.
 Ron Kovic wrote his autobiography, Born on the Fourth of July.
 It was adapted as a 1989 movie and won several Academy Awards.